thenativeweb/wolkenkit-eventstore/README.md

 ### Saving events

 To save events use the `saveEvents` function and hand over an array of events you want to save.
-To create the events use the `Event` constructor function of the [commands-events](https://github.com/thenativeweb/commands-events) module:
+To create the events use the `Event` constructor function of the [commands-events](https://github.com/thenativeweb/commands-events) module, and add a `revision` property to the event's `metadata` property:

 ```javascript
 const eventStarted = new Event(...);